myldrm99/AWS-CloudUploader/README.md

 awsclouduploader.sh  -add /path/to/your/file.txt
 ```

-* To upload a file
+* To remove a file

 ```
 awsclouduploader.sh  -rm /path/to/your/file.txt